Shyam7926/bucketlistapp/README.md

 ### **2. Set Up a GitHub Repository**

-Here, we’ll create a GitHub repository and commit our code.
+- Here, we’ll create a GitHub repository and commit our code.

 Sign in to GitHub at [https://github.com/](https://github.com/).
-If you don’t have an account, be sure to sign up first.
+If we don’t have an account, be sure to sign up first.

 In the “Create a new repository” section, fill out the following details: